MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - Fixed an issue where after first user sign-in, OOBE was being terminated in scenarios where AAD group based kiosk configurations were being used.
 - Corrected an issue around displaying update notifications and dialog prompts for device restart.
 - Fixed an issue where after device reboot, Xbox Controllers and other Bluetooth LE peripherals needed be paired again to connect.
+- Fixed video encoder issue which could cause a short freeze of outbound video during a Remote Assist call.
+Wi-Fi driver and firmware changes to address “Fragment and Forge”  Wi-Fi vulnerabilities.
+- Wi-Fi driver and firmware changes to address “Fragment and Forge”  Wi-Fi vulnerabilities.
+- When using Moving Platform Mode (MPM), "Down" will be estimated by averaging gravity over a short time.
+This value replaces true gravity when in Moving Platform Mode.
+- Fixed periodic wobble in holograms when in 3DoF mode, or during loss of tracking.
+- Addresses an issue impacting updates to the 21H1/21H2 release from older releases.

+## Windows Holographic, version 20H2 - October 2021 Update

+- Build XXXX.XXXX

+Improvements and fixes in the update:

+- This monthly quality update doesn't contain any notable changes, we encourage you to try out our latest build, Windows Holographic, version 21H2.

 ## Windows Holographic, version 21H1 - September 2021 Update